Big Bay Relay

-Some relay teams have been racing for more than twenty years and hold a special place as part of the annual race’s history.
+Some relay teams have been racing for more than 20 years and hold a special place as part of the annual race’s history.

 A community member describes the race- “That is what it is about: having fun with your friends and family while doing something healthy”.

-For further details or to register for the 2014 race, visit us at www.noquetrails.org today.
-Registration fees are $100 per team before May 1st and $120 after May 1st.
+Registration fees are $130 per team before May 1st, $150 after May 1st and $170 at Friday night registration.
 Registration divisions include five person all-female, all-male, or mixed teams and seven person junior division teams.
-This year all proceeds benefit the Noquemanon Skijor Club and Animoosh Skijor Race Promotion.
-If you are interested in volunteering or have any questions please contact Nicole Dewald at 906.235.6861, or by e-mail at firstname.lastname@example.org.
+This year all proceeds benefit the Noquemanon Skijor Club.
+If you are interested in volunteering or have any questions please contact Brent Skaw @ 715.651.1202, or by e-mail at email@example.com.

 2013 RACE RESULTS here